ideaOwl/paths360-microproject/roles/data-science/readme.md

 **Week 1 Outcomes**
 - Be able to access video frames as images for processing
-- Identify libraries that could be used for detecting objects and properties
+- Identify libraries (with pros/cons) that could be used for detecting objects and properties
-- Meeting We can share what approaches are possible and ideal
+- Meeting: We can share what approaches are possible and ideal

 **Week 2 Outcomes**